faizalbahasan/kineticpay-public/readme.txt

 2. Search plugins "kineticPay for WooCommerce" and click "Install Now".
 3. Activate the plugin.
 4. Update your API credentials in WooCommerce payments setting.
+5. Please makesure manage stock inventory on woocommerce has been enable, minimum stock is 2, if 0 stock, system will get an ERROR
 == Changelog ==

 = 1.0.0 - 2021-05-07 =